 What is the Cost of ISO 27001 Certification in Pakistan?

 Organizations that want to reduce costs without compromising information security in today’s cloud computing environment look at this Certification as a value-for-money solution.

 It is impossible to calculate the cost without a detailed risk assessment.
 Price also depends on many factors like:

 - Maturity and Complexity of Existing IT Systems.

 Generally, ISO 27001 certification cost in Pakistan is not much compared to the cybersecurity and brand equity benefits it offers to organizations and their valuable data.

-- This does not have to be a complex one but rather an insight into what events might affect your business.
+- This does not have to be complex but rather an insight into what events might affect your business.

-- Each business department should be consulted when carrying out this task, as you will be aware of all the potential risks affecting your business.
+- Each business department should be consulted when carrying out this task, as you will know all the potential risks affecting your business.

-In addition, to this certification audit we also offer a range of complimentary services:
+In addition, to this certification audit TUV Austria BIC. also offers a range of complimentary services: